- Sleeps: Sleeps 14/16 in two main buildings

 The swimming pool is open to and can be accessed from the garden on the Southern side and is described above.

-There is an excellent tennis court only 5 minutes walk into the village of St Felix allowing gentle recovery before a drink and swim back in the pool.
+There is an excellent tennis court only 5 minutes walk into the village of St Felix allowing gentle recovery before a drink and swim in the pool.
 Domaine de Girard has a seasonal abonnement.

 Walks through the meadows, woods and around the property provide opportunity for evening or early morning exercise.
-These are excellent moments to appreciate the interest and beauty of the surroundings prior to an aperitif or as a gentle digestif in the balm of the summer evenings.
+These are excellent moments to appreciate the interest and beauty of the surroundings prior to an aperitif or as a digestif in the balm of the summer evenings.

 Domaine de Girard enjoys a peaceful rural location in the stunning Perigord Poupre of The Dordogne.
 For beauty, interest and tranquillity it is as lovely a spot as you will find anywhere in this fascinating part of South West France.